idevelopment/ring-me/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within RingMe, please send an e-mail to Idevelopment at info@idevelopment.be.
+If you discover a security vulnerability within RingMe, please send an e-mail to iDevelopment at info@idevelopment.be.
 All security vulnerabilities will be promptly addressed.

 ### License